Stomach Cancer

 Trastuzumab

-• Suitable for patients with HER2-positive advanced or metastatic stomach cancer
+• Suitable for patients with HER2-positive advanced or metastatic stomach cancer (around 10-15%)

 • Previous studies showed that adding trastuzumab to a chemotherapy regimen can improve survival in patients with HER2-positive metastatic stomach cancer.

-• Administration: given every 3 weeks
+• Administration: given via intravenous route once every 2 or 3 weeks

 • Side effects include: